ohscar/rmalloc/doc/paper/steve.rst

 tcmalloc (gperftools-2.1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 gperftools [#]_ is written by Google and includes a profiling/benchmark framework/tools.
 It is used by, among others,
-Google Chrome, MySQL and WebKit (W. Fang, 2012), which in turn is used by many other projects such
+Google Chrome, MySQL and WebKit Fang (2012), which in turn is used by many other projects such
 as Apple's Safari.
 It includes the allocator *tcmalloc*.

 .. [#] http://code.google.com/p/gperftools/